selvinortiz/craft.spamguard/README.md

 <input type="hidden" name="spamguard[validationFields]" value="body,article">
 ```

-This input fields allow spam guard to check for entry fields matching values provided and then send that data along for validation.
+These input fields allow spam guard to check for entry fields matching values provided and then send that data along for validation.

-_Note that the emailField and authorField are not required fields_
+_Note that the emailField and authorField are not required_

 ### Hook Usage
 `spamguardDetectSpam` is a hook meant to be called by your own plugin if it needs to validate potential spammy content and using it is as simple as the example that follows.